awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 ## To copy an object<a name="CopyingObjectsExamples"></a>

-To copy an object, use the examples below\.
+To copy an object, use the following methods\.

 ### Using the S3 console<a name="copying-moving-console"></a>

-In the S3 console, you can copy or move an object\.
-For more information, see the procedures below\.
+In the Amazon S3 console, you can copy or move an object\.
+For more information, see the following procedures\.

+**Note**
+Objects encrypted with customer\-provided encryption keys \(SSE\-C\) cannot be copied or moved using the S3 console\.
+To copy or move objects encrypted with SSE\-C, use the AWS CLI, AWS SDK, or the Amazon S3 REST API\.

 **To copy an object**